WATCH LIVE ON FACEBOOK- SUNDAY @ 11AM!!CLICK HERE.

 This is a great question asked by many who just get saved or by those desiring to grow in God's word.

-I recommend that you start in the New Testament, the gospel of John.
+Before choosing a program consider starting in the New Testament, the gospel of John.
 Then read Matthew, continuing through the entire New Testament.
 Try to read three chapters every day.
 Once you've finished the New Testament, began at Genesis and read through the entire bible.
 Keep in mind, there are programs that you can subscribe to that you can follow that will take you through the bible in one year.
 We actually have one on our site, and recommend it.
 Click the icon and check it out.

 Also, we recommend that you subscribe to a daily devotional to read.
-It makes for a great way to start or end your dy.
+It makes for a great way to start or end your day.
+Most of them only take a few minutes to read.
+Again, we have one on our site that you are welcome to use until you find one that you like or prefer.

 Click the icon and check it out.